lovedayikegbulam/altschool-wp-pusher-checkout/README.md

 * CSS

 ## Contributions
-This is a courswork individual project set up for grading and wouldn't be requiring any contributions
+This is a coursework individual project set up for grading and wouldn't be requiring any contributions

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details